LDTI-UON/apeg_documentation/docs/index.md

 APEG can be used in different modes, currently there is a simple 'mean' mode and an advanced SPA (Self Performance Assessment) mode.

 #### <u>Mean Mode</u> ####
-In the mean mode, each team member is simply given the average score they received from the group.
+In the mean mode, each team member is given the average score they received from the group.

+__When to use mean mode__
+Mean mode is best if students are just required to grade each other's work performance in the team without any self-assessment.

 <div class='sqrt'>
 <span class='tms'>Individual Team Member's score </span><span class="radical tms"> =</span>